rfkinline/BTC-Dashboard/README.md

 2. Improve GUI

 # Display
-CryptoDashboard is using the HyperPixel display and CryptoDashboard-Phat-What is built of the Phat or What paper display.<br>
+CryptoDashboard is using the HyperPixel display and CryptoDashboard-Phat-What is built on the Phat or What paper display.<br>

 <p><b>A) Install for HyperPixel 4.0 (3.5" display)</b><br>
     Only follow these instructions.
 It will save you a lot of time:<br>